Impact of the COVID-19 pandemic on combat sports: All Elite Wrestling

 On 12 March, All Elite Wrestling (AEW) announced the relocation of its two remaining live broadcasts of Dynamite on TNT for the month of March, scheduled for Rochester, New York and Newark, New Jersey respectively (with the latter originally scheduled to feature AEW's "Blood and Guts" event, also indefinitely postponed), to an alternative location with no audience.
 AEW stated that it had re-booked the two cities for future episodes in July.
 AEW subsequently cancelled on-location Dynamite broadcasts through at least 13 May.

 Beginning on 15 March, AEW began to originate Dynamite from a closed stage at TIAA Bank Field's Daily's Place amphitheater in Jacksonville, Florida.
 Beginning with 1 April episode, Dynamite moved to an undisclosed location to prevent fans from attempting to interact with the wrestlers; the location was later reported to be in Norcross, Georgia.
 On 3 April, after a state-wide stay-at-home order was issued, it was reported that AEW had also pre-recorded content for Dynamite on 1 and 2 April, and that they had amassed enough content "for weeks if not months if necessary."

 AEW's next pay-per-view event, Double or Nothing, was originally scheduled to take place at the MGM Grand Garden Arena in Paradise, Nevada on 23 May.
 The venue, however, canceled all events up through 31 May due to the pandemic.
 The event was subsequently moved to Daily's Place (with nearby TIAA Bank Field hosting a deliberate empty arena "Stadium Stampede" match).
 On 27 August, AEW began to hold events with spectators, again at Daily's Place.
-These events are ticketed and will carry between 10%-15% capacity.
+These events were to be ticketed and carry between 10%-15% capacity.